ryantd42/NY-Legislative-Git/2023/A1147A-2023/bill.md

   January 13, 2023
   ___________

- Introduced by M. of A. JOYNER -- read once and referred to the Committee on Health
+ Introduced  by  M. of A. JOYNER, ARDILA -- read once and referred to the Committee on Health -- committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  public health law, in relation to directing the department of health to create an informational pamphlet regarding the laparoscopic power morcellation surgery technique

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: